Football Trading Guide & Strategies

 This Premier League match between Liverpool and Newcastle is not for another 2 weeks, but there has already been almost £28,000 in matched bets on Betfair Exchange.

 The English Premier League tends to have extremely liquid markets, even on weekdays.

-Generally, the lower down a league is, the less bets are placed on matches.
+Generally, the lower down a league is, the fewer bets are placed on matches.
 This means there is less money available to have your bets matched.

 How To Trade Football

 There are many different recognised methods for trading football effectively and profitably.
-There is not one technique that always works.
+There is no one technique that always works.

 To be an efficient football trader, you will need to understand several different methods and apply them accordingly.